-Communications +
+Communications

 COMM 150 Introduction to Communication Arts.
 A writing and speaking-intensive introduction to communication arts theory and research, with an emphasis on analyzing mass media messages and understanding their underlying cultural and historical contexts.
 3 semester hours.
-Writing Intensive
+Writing Intensive Course.
+Typically offered Fall and Spring Terms.

 COMM 207 Editing for Publications.
 Introduction to the principles and practices of editing for books, magazines, and newspapers.
 Prerequisite: Writ 102 or 103 or HNRS 190 3 semester hours.
+Typically offered Fall Term.

 COMM 208 Layout and Design for Publication.
 Graphic design principles and professional processes are emphasized.
 Print projects may include organizational identity, response, advertising, newsletter, book/magazine, and other projects, using Quark Xpress.
 Online design principles are introduced to enable design of a simple website.
-Fall.
 3 semester hours.
+Typically offered Spring Term.